Step 1 Focus on both your professional qualifications and skills

 Focus on any advanced technical skills or data analytics courses that you have taken.
 It might be a good idea to enhance your CV with a few courses or online certifications around big data, data analytics or other relevant courses in the roles for which you’re applying.
 Audit, like most business functions, is becoming increasingly data-driven and such skills included on any CV can mean the difference between getting a shortlist or not.

-Learn more about internal audit careers
+Learn more about internal audit careers by exploring the following links.

 Search Jobs to find out about the Internal Auditor job roles we currently have available.